Environmental liability litigation is possible in countries around the world.

-Conservation litigation is possible in countries around the world, from Brazil, to China to Cameroon to the Philippines.
-Yet such litigation is virtually absent from practise in most of these countries, and the strategy has rarely been used to protect and remedy biodiversity.
+From Brazil, to China to Cameroon to the Philippines, environmental liability provisions exist in national laws and regulations.
+Yet such legal action is virtually absent from practice in most of these countries, and the strategy has rarely been used to protect and remedy biodiversity.

 However, there is an emerging body of cases—including cases we support—that provide important global examples.